uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 * Official Docs [Part 2](https://docs.djangoproject.com/en/5.0/intro/tutorial02/)

-Time to create our first models.
+Time to create our first models for our polls application.
 Open up *settings.py* and ensure that the default database is set to `sqlite3`.

+It should look like this:
 ```python
 # Database
 # https://docs.djangoproject.com/en/5.0/ref/settings/#databases